-Green tea flavonoid may prevent reinfection with hepatitis C virus following liver transplantationDecember 1st, 2011 in Diseases, Conditions, Syndromes /
+Green tea flavonoid may prevent reinfection with hepatitis C virus following liver transplantationDecember 1, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 German researchers have determined that epigallocatechin-3-gallate (EGCG)a flavonoid found in green teainhibits the hepatitis C virus (HCV) from entering liver cells.
 Study findings available in the December issue of Hepatology, a journal published by Wiley-Blackwell on behalf of the American Association for the Study of Liver Diseases, suggest that EGCG may offer an antiviral strategy to prevent HCV reinfection following liver transplantation.

 HCV infection can lead to chronic hepatitis, cirrhosis, and hepatocellular carcinoma (HCC) or primary liver cancer.
 HCV is one of the most common causes of chronic liver disease and a primary indication for liver transplantation, affecting up to 170 million individuals worldwide according to estimates from the World Health Organization (WHO).
 Prior studies report that nearly 2% of the world population is infected with chronic HCV and up to 20% of the population in some countries.

 While standard treatment with interferon with ribavirin and newer protease inhibitors may clear infection in some individuals, a substantial number of patients still may not respond to these therapies.
 For individuals receiving liver transplants due to complications from HCV, reinfection of the healthy donor liver remains a significant concern.
 Antiviral strategies that target HCV in its early stages are urgently needed to prevent graft reinfection and improve long-term outcomes for patients.